Understanding Cardiovascular Conditions

 3. Injection: The agitated saline is then injected through the IV line into your bloodstream, allowing the microbubbles to circulate.
 You might feel a slight sensation, but it’s generally quite mild.

-4. Ultrasound Imaging: A transducer will be placed on your chest to capture ultrasound images as the bubbles move through your heart.
+4. Ultrasound Imaging: A transducer will be placed on your chest to capture images as the bubbles move through your heart.
 Our technician will closely monitor the bubbles, evaluating blood flow and checking for any potential shunts.

 5. Completion: The entire procedure usually lasts between 30 to 60 minutes.
 Afterward, you can typically resume your normal activities unless we provide specific instructions.